 India borders Nepal to the south and west, China to the north, and Bhutan to the east.
 Kathmandu is the capital of Nepal.
 The capital city is present in the country’s central valley.
 If you’re looking for a landmark, Mount Everest is on the Nepali border with Tibet.

 Do you want to explore the beauty of Nepal but need help figuring out where to start?
 Check out this complete guide to the country’s area!
 Are you planning a trip to Nepal?
-If so, it’s essential to familiarize yourself with the country’s location as it has a lot to offer with waterfalls, Poetic sceneries, Mountains to religious sites.
+If so, it’s essential to familiarize yourself with the country’s location as it has a lot to offer: waterfalls, Poetic sceneries, Mountains, and religious sites.
 Nepal is a diverse country with a wealth of activities to enjoy.
 You can trek through the majestic Himalayas, go whitewater rafting on the raging rivers, or visit UNESCO World Heritage Sites like Kathmandu and Patan.
-No matter what you choose to do in Nepal, you’re sure to have a fantastic time!
+Whatever you choose to do in Nepal, you will have a fantastic time!

 1. How do I get to Nepal?

 There are some good road and air linkages to Nepal.
-However, it is the best option to fly to Kathmandu, the Tribhuvan International Airport, the only International Airport, though other some International airports are in the developing phase.
+However, it is best to fly to Kathmandu, the Tribhuvan International Airport, the only International Airport, though other International airports are in the developing phase.

 2: Is there a train in Nepal?

 Unfortunately, not so far!
 There are no train services in Nepal, and the government of Nepal is in the planning phase for train transportation.

 3. What’s the best time of year to visit Nepal?